Sanglorian/orcus/Orcus Player Options - current.md

  **Portfolio:** Food, feasting, prosperity
  **Favored Weapon:** Dagger

 A happy and boastful god, Chalavar (CHAL-uh-var) is a welcome visitor to any meal or business gathering, as he makes the food safe and incredibly tasty and the dealings profitable for all involved.
-Worshipped by people who work with food or conduct trade, Chalavar is a popular deity despite having few actual crusaders.
+Worshipped by people who work with food or conduct trade, Chalavar is a popular deity despite having few actual priests.
 He is shown as a round, pleasant-faced man wearing expensive rings, necklaces, and a jeweled cylindrical hat.
 He knows the best use for any animal, from the work it is suited for to the other food it complements.

 He also knows the medicinal and culinary use for every plant.
 His rare temples are popular among adventurers, as Chalavar’s priests love examining the carcasses of strange monsters to see what good can be made of them— for they study the art of cooking with as much ardor as their god.